-If your configuration has more than one Secondary host then VVR will automatically create the RLINKs between each pair of Secondary hosts.
+If your configuration has more than one Secondary host then Volume Replicator automatically creates the RLINKs between each pair of Secondary hosts.
 These RLINKs enable the RVGPrimary agent to automatically manage the process of attaching these Secondaries to the new Primary, after a migrate or takeover operation.